Mobile SDK

 -

-Thread: A conversation within the chat app.
-The first message sent by either the agent or contact The person interacting with an agent, IVR, or bot in your contact center. begins a thread.
+The person interacting with an agent, IVR, or bot in your contact center. begins a thread.
 Each consecutive message in the conversation is added to the thread.
 Threads are objects that contain each message.
 Messages are structured by the author of the message.
 A threadId identifies an entire conversation, and all messages within a conversation have a message ID.
 A thread ends when the conversation ends.

 -